-Rediscover your love of retail therapy at Del Amo Fashion Center, the third largest mall in the U.S. Its outdoor lifestyle wing will remain open through the end of September and you can access many trendy stores from the outside of the mall.
+Rediscover your love of retail therapy at Del Amo Fashion Center, one of the largests mall in the U.S. Its outdoor lifestyle wing will remain open through the end of September and you can access many trendy stores from the outside of the mall.

 Even if you’ve never been to Torrance before, chances are you’ll recognize some of its famous locations.
 To date, Torrance has been the just-right backdrop for more than 200 film and TV series episodes.
 Among the most recognized landmarks is Torrance High School that hosted iconic TV shows like Buffy the Vampire Slayer and Beverly Hills, 90210.
 Other famous hits filmed here include Bruce Almighty, Not Another Teen Movie, The Hot Chick and She’s All That.
 Built in 1917, the school has the right look and feel for the high school we wish we attended!

 As you road trip through the Los Angeles South Bay, make a stop at Bluestem Hotel to check out their 75-foot long mural that highlights exactly what makes this region so incredible.
 Within the bottom hedges of the mural are 142 illustrations depicting the iconic history of the city.
 The mural was created by local artist Traci Adams in her signature “tattoo” style.
 The illustrations are meant to be hidden as part of the large mural, and some say it can take up to a week to find them all!
 The mural also features six hidden silhouettes that signify the South Bay and beyond including the California grizzly bear, Highway 1 and more.
 Can you spot them all?